adferrand/dnsrobocert/docs/developer_guide.rst

 It sits on top of Certbot_ and Lexicon_.
 Here are the repartition of the roles:

-* Certbot_ takes care of the actual certificate issuances and renewals against the ACME CA server, in a compliant and secured processing that respects the RFC-8555,
+* Certbot_ takes care of the actual certificate issuances and renewals against the ACME CA server, in a compliant and secured processing that respects the `RFC-8555`_ protocol,
-* Lexicon_ provides the central interface to communicate with the DNS API providers, and insert the required TXT entries for the DNS-01 challenges,
+* Lexicon_ provides the central interface to communicate with the DNS API providers, and inserts the required TXT entries for the DNS-01 challenges,
 * DNSroboCert